erdos/erdos.github.io/_posts/2016-05-19-clojure-collections-0.markdown

  - immutable
 ---

-I've always wanted to create a reference on clojure collections for a long time now.
+This is a reference of Clojure's default data structures and the most common predicates.

 ### Functions

-This table contains the most common functions and collections.
+This table contains the most common predicates applied to the core collections.

 <table class="features">
 <thead>